Degree Regulations of the Diaconia University of Applied Sciences

 - Bachelor’s Degree in Health Care, Public Health Care

-- Bachelor of Social Services, Christian Youth Work
+- Bachelor’s Degree in Social Services, Christian Youth Work

-- Bachelor of Social Services, Christian Early Childhood Education and Care
+- Bachelor’s Degree in Social Services, Christian Early Childhood Education and Care

-- Bachelor of Social Services (language of instruction: English)
+- Bachelor’s Degree in Social Services (Language of instruction: English)

-- Bachelor’s Degree in Humanities, Sign Language and Interpreting
+- Bachelor’s Degree in Humanities, Interpreting in Sign Language and Alternative and Augmentative Communication

 - Bachelor’s Degree in Humanities, Community Interpreting

-- Master’s Degree in Value and Community Based Development of Work
+- Master’s Degree Programme in Value and Community Based Development of Work

-- Master’s Degree in the Development of Leadership and Socially Effective Service Provision
+- Master’s Degree Programme in the Development of Leadership and Socially Effective Service Provision

-- Master’s Degree in the Promotion of Social Inclusion and Social Rehabilitation
+- Master’s Degree Programme in the Promotion of Social Inclusion and Social Rehabilitation

-- Master of Social Services: Master’s Degree in Community Development, Human Rights and Conflict Resolution (language of instruction: English)
+- Master of Social Services: Master’s Degree in Community Development and Conflict Resolution (Language of instruction: English)